Information about proposed Family Violence law changes announced 13 September 2016 are available from the Ministry of Justice website at this link:

 Partners, family and friends can request Police to advise if a person has a history of family violence.
 See more at this link:

-Note though that as most family violence goes unreported, not having a police record is no guarantee that someone has not been an abusive in the past.
+Please note that as most family violence goes unreported, not having a police record is no guarantee that someone has not been an abusive in the past.

 Free legal help